tuladhar/devops-on-mac/README.md

 ## ✅ Accepting Contribution for Hacktoberfest 2024! ✨

 > [!NOTE]
-> If you found this helpful, please leave a star ⭐️.
-Also, feel free to create an issue or submit a PR for any apps you'd like to include! 🙌
+> 🙃 Did you found it helpful?
+If so, please give it a star ⭐️ and feel free to create an issue or submit a PR for any apps you'd like to include! 🙌
 >
+> 🔖 Read the blog post: [Dev.to](https://dev.to/ptuladhar3/if-i-got-a-new-mac-heres-what-id-install-first-as-a-devops-engineer-3nec)
+>
-> _Last handcrafted: 4th Oct, 2024_
+> 🗓️ _Last handcrafted: 4th Oct, 2024_

 | Application                                   | Description                                      | Link                                                                 |
 |-----------------------------------------------|--------------------------------------------------|----------------------------------------------------------------------|